SEO – Glossary

 Structured Markup enables search engines to easily understand the current data on your website and use this information to improve your website’s visibility on search results.

-Page titles are one of the most important on page ranking elements of a web page.
-Page titles are often used on search engine results pages to display preview snippets for a given page.
+Meta titles are one of the most important on page ranking elements of a web page.
+Meta titles are often used on search engine results pages to display preview snippets for a given page.

 Is an HTML attribute that provides a brief summary of the contents of web pages.
 These are commonly used on search engine result pages to display preview snippets for a given page.